-All staff, governors, parents/carers and members of the Holy Trinity Primary School, Cuckfield community will be made aware of and have access to this policy.
+All staff, governors, parents/carers and members of the Holy Trinity C of E (A) Primary School community will be made aware of and have access to this policy.
 This policy will be reviewed biennially and its implementation reviewed and as part of the Head teacher's annual report to Governors.